aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 ## Development and testing deployment

 The development and testing deployment provides the ability to see the code running in a SageMaker Studio environment to understand how it works, try modifications and see the results in real time.
-After confirming the changes work as expected, files in the ```/containers``` folder of the code repository can be updated for building container images in the production-like deployment outlined in the section above.
+After confirming the changes work as expected, files in the [/containers](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/tree/main/containers) folder of the code repository can be updated for building container images in the production-like deployment outlined in the section above.

 Container build is not required for the development and testing deployment.

 ### To deploy for development and testing, the following steps are required:
-**1. Create the CloudFormation stack located in the ```/cloudformation``` folder in the code repository.**
+**1. Create the CloudFormation stack using the template located in the [/cloudformation](https://github.com/aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/tree/main/cloudformation) folder in the code repository.**

  - Name the stack ```chatbot-demo```.